Skip to main content

 Test your Plugin Package

 Before you upload your plugin package to Allxon Plugin Station, you can test the package on your device.
-To do so, follow the instructions below to install your plugin package on your device through Plugin Online installer.
+To do so, follow the instructions below to install your plugin package on your device through allxon-cli.

 Install Plugin Package